luminus-framework/luminus/resources/public/md/guestbook.md

 ### Running code on startup

-Since we need to have the database table created in order to access it, we'll add the following code to our `server` namespace.
+Since we need to have the database table created in order to access it, we'll add the following code to our `handler` namespace.

 First, we will reference our `db` namespace in the namespace declaration of our handler.